Skip to Main Content

 Examples of non-typical formats that may be harder to locate include: theses and dissertations, microforms, vinyls, and audiobooks.

 All efforts will be made to borrow books that patrons are allowed to take home.
 However, libraries that hold rare or expensive items have the right to require that their items stay within Bertrand to prevent loss or damages.
-Borrowed items with this restriction will be clearly labeled and placed on the hold shelf like any other ILL item.
-Patrons may pick their item up from the circulation desk and take it to their preferred location within the library, but must return the item to the circulation desk before exiting the library.
-The item will then remain on the hold shelf until its due date.
-Patrons may come in to view the item as many times as they want.
-Renewals on In-Library-Use only items may be requested via email to the ILL department.
+To facilitate borrowing these items, ILL has partnered with Special Collections and University Archives to hold restricted use items in the SCUA reading room.
+Patrons will need to make an appointment with SCUA staff in order to access their item, and will need to follow SCUA's Access and Use Policies while in the reading room.
+The item will remain available in the SCUA reading room until its due date, and patrons may come in to view the item as many times as they want.

 Removal of ILL privileges